RoboCupRescueVirtualRobotLeague/RoboCupRescuePackage/README.md

 * Software :
   Recommend : Ubuntu 14, Gazebo 5 (If your ROS version is indigo)
  (Maybe OK  : Ubuntu 12, Gazebo 4 (If your ROS version is hydro)
+ (Maybe OK  : Ubuntu 16, Gazebo 8 (If your ROS version is kinetic)

 ### Software Environment Installation Tips
 This package requires Gazebo 5.